 Another way to look at this is, a First Growth is an A+, a Second Growth is an A-, a Third Growth is a B+, a Fourth Growth is a B and a Fifth Growth is a C+.

 With the exception of an A+ for the First Growths, the grades may or may not be applicable.
 But they provide you with a good idea on what the term First Growth means in relationship to the other Classified Growths of Bordeaux.

 The First Growth Bordeaux producers are all located in the Left Bank.
 Three First Growth chateau reside in Pauillac.
 One is in Margaux and the other property is situated in Graves/Pessac Leognan .

 Few changes have taken place to the now historical ranking.
 The most important change occurred in 1973 when Mouton Rothschild was elevated from Second Growth to the status of a First Growth.
 To view detailed histories, profiles,images, tasting notes and comments of the First Growth Bordeaux Wine producers, click on any of the following links.

 Château Latour (Pauillac)

-In St. Emilion, with their ever changing Classification, in the official, 2012 St. Emilion Classification, Chateau Ausone and Chateau Cheval Blanc were no longer the only two Premieur Cru Classe A Chateau.
+In St. Emilion, with their ever changing Classification, in the official, 2012 St. Emilion Classification, Chateau Ausone and Chateau Cheval Blanc were no longer the only two Primeur Cru Classe A Chateau.
 Chateau Angelus and Chateau Pavie joined the exclusive club.

 There are two other casual terms for the First Growths used in Bordeaux.
-“The Big 8″, which includes all the wines classified in 1855, red and white, plus the Cheval Blanc and Ausone from St. Emilion.
-There is also “The Club of 9″ which counts the members of “The Big 8″ and Petrus from Pomerol.
+“The Big 8”, which includes all the wines classified in 1855, red and white, plus the Cheval Blanc and Ausone from St. Emilion.
+There is also “The Club of 9” which counts the members of “The Big 8” and Petrus from Pomerol.